JosephMugo8711/Kash-1/README.md

-# Kash
+# Royal Yutek

 # Fintech Web App

 ## About
 Welcome to the Fintech Web App project!
-This application provide users with intelligent financial insights, smart predictions, and tools to manage their finances effectively.
+This application provides users with intelligent financial insights, smart predictions, and tools to manage their finances effectively.
 It leverages machine learning models and a user-friendly interface, to empower users to make informed financial decisions.

 ## Features
 - **Landing Page and Dashboard:** Get a quick overview of your financial status, market trends, and spending habits.